-One of the worst kept secrets among government agencies was finally revealed by the CIA in 2013, as Area 51 in Nevada was finally acknowledged as a test ground for the United States government.
-After years of strange sightings above this remote location approximately 100 miles outside of Las Vegas, the Freedom of Information Act let Americans know about many of the things that occurred in the place known as Area 51 since the Cold War.
+One of the worst kept secrets among government agencies was finally revealed by the CIA in 2013, as Area 51 in Nevada was finally acknowledged as a testing ground for the United States government.
+After years of strange sightings above this remote location, approximately 100 miles outside of Las Vegas, the Freedom of Information Act let Americans know about many of the things that occurred in the place known as Area 51 since the Cold War.
 The famous U-2 spy plane along with many other of our most secretive planes were built and tested at Area 51.
-Up until recently we were never 100% sure about what existed in Area 51, but with the magic of Google Maps we now know there is something behind those barbed wire fences.
+Up until recently, we were never 100% sure about what existed in Area 51, but with the magic of Google Maps, we now know there is something behind those barbed wire fences.

 Area 51 Conspiracies

 Spawning a popular TV series with the same name, countless cable television series and many documentaries the alleged Roswell alien crash in July 1947 was the encounter that put Area 51 on the map as far as it goes with alien conspiracies.
 While we save the in depth coverage of this event for another post, we will cover a brief overview of what happened below that backs up some of the alleged Area 51 conspiracies.

 In July 1947 a rancher by the name of Mac Brazel found strange metal strewn over his land in New Mexico.
 Brazel took this debris to the authorities in Roswell.
 The commanding officer at the time Colonel Blanchard was also intrigued and he ordered an investigation.
 After collecting the shrapnel and other evidence off of Brazel’s property, the first Army command at Roswell issued a press release stating that they had recovered some type of “flying disk”